mbogosian/balanced-hangman/README.md

   So I caved, shelved Twisted and decided to learn jQuery.
 Maybe someday I’ll clean up the Twisted version and check it in as a sub-directory to this project.
-As you can see from my hint.cgi mode implementation, I just can’t seem to get away from Python.
+As you can see from `hint.cgi`, I just can’t seem to get away from Python.

 Copyright
 ---------